-In the third step formal verification takes place.
+In the third step model checking of the LOTOS specification takes place.
 Often, process algebras can be mechanised with a high level of automation.
-Schneider has used FDR [12] to conduct his experimentations.
+Schneider has used FDR [Ros94] to conduct his experimentations.
 In what follows, we discuss the first two steps further.

-3.1 Modelling an Authentication Protocol
+3.1.
+Modelling an Authentication Protocol